Enalean/tuleap-documentation-en/languages/en/administration-guide/application-management/plugins/trackers.rst

 Users can delete them in two different ways, from the :ref:`REST API<rest_api>` or from the administration of trackers.
 Deleting these artifacts should be done with caution as this action is typically irreversible and can lead to loss of important information.
 The limit prevents users to delete a certain amount of artifacts on a sliding window of 24 hours.
-He can be 0 or he can be more.
 The fact that we put a limit is here to prevent a potentially malicious mass deletion.

 To set up this limit of artifacts deletion.
 You need to be the site administrator.